usnistgov/pfhub/CODE_OF_CONDUCT.md

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the NIST GitHub moderator at
-<devops@nist.gov> with a concise description of your grievance.
-Your
+<daniel.wheeler@nist.gov> with a concise description of your
-grievance will be handled in accordance with our existing governing policies.
+grievance.
+Your grievance will be handled in accordance with our existing governing policies.

 ### 8. Scope